emoses/emoses.org/content/posts/rectangle-number-lines.md

 date = 2024-04-24
 categories = ['blog']
 tags = ['emacs']
+description = """Emacs has so many little features that do exactly what you need in very specific circumstances.
+Here's one that I just found out about: `rectangle-number-lines`."""
 +++

 Emacs has so many little features that do exactly what you need in very specific circumstances.
 Here's one that I just